D4LI3N/SHAS/README.md

 ## Usage:
 After booting,

-- If the device is not connected to the configured WiFi AP (home router)
+- If the device is not connected to the configured WiFi AP (home router), it can only be controlled:
-    - it can only be controlled physically.
+    - physically.

-- If the device is connected to the configured WiFi AP (home router):
+- If the device is connected to the configured WiFi AP (home router), it can only be controlled:
-    - It can be controlled physically
+    - physically

-    - It can be controlled through a web UI
+    - through a web UI

-- If the device is connected to the configured WiFi AP (home router) and a computer:
+- If the device is connected to the configured WiFi AP (home router) and a computer, it can only be controlled:
-    - It can be controlled physically
+    - physically

-    - It can be controlled through a web UI
+    - through a web UI

-    - It can be controlled through the serial channel
+    - through the serial channel

-- If the device is connected to the configured WiFi AP (home router) and a computer running the extension script with internet access:
+- If the device is connected to the configured WiFi AP (home router) and a computer running the expansion script with internet access, it can only be controlled:
-    - It can be controlled physically
+    - physically

-    - It can be controlled through a web UI
+    - through a web UI

-    - It can be controlled through the serial channel
+    - through the serial channel

-    - It can be controlled via email
+    - via email

 # Technology Overview
 ## Software: